ad030/lmde-dotfiles/README.md

 ## What I Use

+- Wezterm
+- Rofi
+- Neovim

+Using X11:
 - i3
   - i3lock-fancy
 - Polybar
 - Picom

-- Wezterm
-- Rofi
+Or using Wayland:
-- Neovim
+- sway (and swaybar)

 ## Dependencies